Been Where Done What?

 Defining complete application development projects, especially in the early stages is probably my principal technical strength.
 Object oriented application architecture was my main technical contribution during the 1990's.
 Retrospectively I can't say that the results have been as conceptually clean as I would have liked but they have resulted in real products that have been bought and used by real people.
 I am interested in, and have done a fair bit of, GUI development but (probably like so many others) really have trouble feeling like an expert in any particular development environment on any particular platform.

 I aim to be a Renaissance man.
-Sometimes (apparently) I overshoot and wind up merely eccentric.
+I have been warned that sometimes I overshoot and wind up merely eccentric.
 Now that we live in the mountains I bike, hike, climb, backcountry ski a couple times per week.
 Some amount of paddling and (even) resort skiing gets done in-between.
 Happily married for almost 40 years.
 Two sons.
 Our beloved dog Toby passed away recently.
+Newest (autumn 2021) member of the family is Rufus.